 Buh-bye, rice, you've officially met your match.
 Cauliflower rice has arrived, and it's here to stay.
 Barron says it's exploded in popularity (Google Trends don't lie), and it's easy to see why.
 "It’s a low-carb, grain-free, paleo, and nutrient-rich substitute for regular rice," she said.
 "With just 25 calories per 1/2 cup of cauliflower rice compared with about 140 calories per 1/2 cup cooked white rice, you can see why diet- and health-conscious [people] are loving this."

-We've written (and often debated) the "having it all" mantra and most of us have realised that it's almost impossible to achieve.
+We've written (and often debated) the "having it all" mantra and most of us have realized that it's almost impossible to achieve.
 According to Barron, both women and men in the U.S. are ditching the lean in message to "lean out" instead.
-They're opting out of marriage (America's marriage rate is at the lowest in 100 years), sex (millennials are having less), and babies (the U.S. fertility rate has fallen to the lowest levels on record).
+They're opting out of marriage (America's marriage rate is at the lowest in 100 years), and babies (the U.S. fertility rate has fallen to the lowest levels on record).

 If you live in L.A., you can have a sound bath at Sound Space in Silverlake with Jamie Ford or with the "gong master" Guy Douglas at Unplug Meditation.
 Barron recommends taking a drive out to Joshua Tree to experience the Integratron's 60-minute sound bath.

 Even if science says messy people are smarter, we've all succumbed to the KonMari method to eradicate clutter once and for all.
 And this minimal trend isn't going anywhere.
 "Getting rid of items and clothing that don’t 'bring you joy' is a great way to reinvigorate and bring energy to your home and life," said Barron.
 "Plus, the Kondo method of folding is addictive and creates way more space in your drawers."
-Watch how this Vogue editor packs for a holiday .
+Learn what not to pack for a trip from a travel editor.

 "Floatation therapy is another easy way for stressed modern people to relieve stress, improve sleep, reduce chronic pain, and even enhance athletic performance," said Barron.
 "Being suspended and floating on the Epsom salts is an amazing feeling, and it brings you to a deep meditative state."
 Interest in float therapy has spiked on Google Trends in 2016.